Jealousy (Martin Solveig song)

-"Jealousy" is a song by French DJ and record producer Martin Solveig.
-The song was released in the France as a CD single on 8 May 2006.
+"Jealousy" is a song by French DJ and record producer Martin Solveig featuring Lee Fields.
+The song was released in France as a CD single on 8 May 2006.
 It was released as the second single from his second studio album Hedonist (2005).
 The song was written and produced by Martin Solveig.
 The song peaked at number 36 on the French Singles Chart, and at number 62 on the UK Singles Chart.